 Bicuspid aortic valve with stenosis

-Doctors usually will conduct an echocardiogram to diagnose a bicuspid aortic valve.
-An echocardiogram uses sound waves to produce video images of your heart in motion.
-Doctors may use this test to evaluate the aortic valve, the aorta, the heart chambers and the blood flow through your heart.
+An echocardiogram is done to confirm a diagnosis of a bicuspid aortic valve.
+An echocardiogram uses sound waves to create video images of your heart in motion.
+It can show your doctor the aortic valve, the aorta, the heart chambers and the blood flow through your heart.

 Biological valve replacement

 In a biological valve replacement, a biological or tissue valve replaces the damaged valve.

 In a mechanical valve replacement, a mechanical valve replaces the damaged valve.

 Surgery may be needed to repair or replace the aortic valve.
 The type of surgery done depends on your specific condition and symptoms.

 Aortic valve replacement.
 The surgeon removes the damaged valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).
 Another type of biological tissue valve replacement that uses your own pulmonary valve is sometimes possible.

 Biological tissue valves break down over time and may eventually need to be replaced.
 People with mechanical valves will need to take blood thinners for the rest of their lives to prevent blood clots.
 Your doctor will discuss with you the benefits and risks of each type of valve and discuss which valve may be appropriate for you.